cloud-custodian/cloud-custodian/docs/source/aws/examples/elbgarbagecollection.rst

     - name: elb-unmark-if-in-use
       resource: elb
       description: |
-        Remove the maid_status tag from any elb which has instances attached so it doesn't get deleted by the following policy
+        Remove the c7n_status tag from any elb which has instances attached so it doesn't get deleted by the following policy
       filters:
-        - "tag:maid_status": not-null
+        - "tag:c7n_status": not-null
         - not:
           - Instances: []
       actions:
         - type: remove-tag
-          tags: [maid_status]
+          tags: [c7n_status]

     - name: elb-delete-unused
       resource: elb